bernardojachegou/swift_exercises/README.md

 1. Write a Swift program to check if 5 appears as either the first or last element in a given array of integers.
 The array length should be 1 or more.

 2. Write a Swift program to check whether the first element and the last element of a given array of integers are equal.
 The array length must be 1 or more.

+3. Write a Swift program to test if two given arrays of integers have the same first and last element.
+Both arrays length must be 1 or more.

+4. Write a Swift program to compute the sum of all the elements of a given array of integers and length 4.